-See the Registrar determine the equivalent number of credits for your programs of interest.
+See the Registrar’s Office to determine the equivalent number of credits for your programs of interest.

-All Lake Forest students participating in an off-campus program must participate in the mandatory pre-departure orientations.
-One session is done online, and can be completed at any time before the start of finals.
-The other session is in-person, taking place once per semester.
-Failure to participate in orientations makes a student ineligible to participate in an off-campus program.
+All Lake Forest students participating in a GEO program must participate in the mandatory pre-departure orientations.
+Failure to participate in orientations makes a student ineligible to participate in the GEO program.

-All students must get their courses approved before departing on an off-campus program.
-These must be turned into Off-Campus Programs before the last day of the semester prior to the term abroad.
+All students must get their courses approved before departing on a GEO program.
+These must be turned, at the latest, into GEO before the last day of the term prior to the term abroad.

-If a program must be cancelled before departure due to failure to meet minimum enrollment or concerns over safety issues abroad, the Global Engagement Office will work with a student to find a suitable alternative.
+If a program must be cancelled before departure due to failure to meet minimum enrollment or concerns over health/safety issues abroad, the Global Engagement Office will work with a student to try to find a suitable alternative.

 Students should work with their own program provider, if not Lake Forest faculty-led, to determine the cancellation policy to understand what happens if a program is cancelled before a program begins or during a program.
 Students may want to work with an insurance provider to help with travel costs, and Lake Forest will assist students in obtaining credit, when possible.

-Students must complete all requirements from the Global Engagement Office, including pre-departure course approvals and returnee surveys, in order to have their grades earned off-campus to appear on their Lake Forest College transcript.
-Students who fail to do this before the next term starts may find that they do not have enough credits to be eligible to receive financial aid.
+Students must complete all requirements from GEO including pre-departure course approvals and returnee surveys, in order to have their grades earned off-campus to appear on their Lake Forest College transcript.

-Students will earn Lake Forest credit for all programs included on the College’s approved list of affiliated off-campus study programs.
+Students will earn Lake Forest credit for Geo-approved semester programs.

-For all other courses/programs on the approved list of affiliated off-campus study programs, the course titles and grades will appear on the transcript, and be considered Lake Forest credit.
-(EXCEPTION: Chinese Government Scholarship - see below.)
+Course titles and grades will appear on the student’s LFC transcript, and be considered Lake Forest credit.
 However, the grades will not count toward the GPA except for Dean’s List and honors calculations.
 Students may not opt to take these courses as Pass/Fail through the College, but may elect to do so if allowed by their host program.
 Not all host programs allow Pass/Fail, and students should confirm with their departmental advisor at Lake Forest to determine whether their department will accept Pass/Fail courses toward the major or minor.

-Participants in any other programs, including summer programs and the semester-long Chinese Government Scholarship, will earn transfer credit for courses completed with grades of C- or better.
+Participants in any other programs, including summer programs, will earn transfer credit for courses completed with grades of C- or better.
 All programs must be approved by the College before transfer credit can be earned; certain programs may have been pre-approved for transfer credit and students can consult with the Global Engagement Office for details.
 Course titles and grades earned for transfer credit will appear on the College transcript, but those grades will not be calculated in the GPA except for honors calculations.
 Transfer credit is not eligible to count for Dean’s List.

-Different host institutions or countries have different grading policies than those at Lake Forest College, and that the College is not able to change your grade.
+Different programs/host institutions may have different grading policies than those at Lake Forest College, and LFC is not able to change your abroad grade.